 Learning Solutions.
 The Learning Solutions segment delivers training, curriculum design and development, e-Learning services, system hosting, training business process outsourcing and consulting services globally.
-This segment also offers organizational performance solutions including leadership training and employee engagement tools and services.
 This segment serves large companies in the electronics and semiconductors, healthcare, software, financial services and other industries as well as government agencies.
+This segment also provides apprenticeship and vocational skills training funded by an agency of the United Kingdom government.
 The ability to deliver a wide range of training services on a global basis allows this segment to take over the entire learning function for the client, including their training personnel.